Tensorjin/Furniview/Funiview-business-plan.md

 User Experience Flow
 For Companies
 Sign up and select subscription tier.
-Upload 3D models or 2D instructions for conversion.
+Upload 3D models for conversion.
 Review and approve processed 3D instructions.
 Publish to the consumer platform.
 Access analytics dashboard.